 C. Pescennius Niger was born sometime between 135 and 140 AD of humble origin.
-He had a long and honorable career in the army, but did not display any exceptional victories.
+He had a long and honorable career in the army but did not display any exceptional victories.
 In 189 AD he held the consulship and in the following year was appointed Governor of Syria by 191 AD.
-Following the murder of Pertinax, Niger was proclaimed Emperor by his troops during April 193 AD while in Syria.
+Following the murder of P. Helvius Pertinax, Pescennius Niger was proclaimed Emperor by his troops in April 193 AD while in Syria.

 IMP CAES C PESC NIGERIVS IVS AVG